Does Baking Soda Clean Toilets?

 Why is Baking Soda Good for Cleaning Toilets?

 Now, let’s try to answer how baking soda cleans toilets.
 As you may know, baking soda, also known as bicarbonate, is a mild alkaline substance.
 Thus, it is a perfect toilet cleaning tool compared to bleach and other acidic cleaners.
-It is the safest cleanser to clean away mildew, mold, and bacteria.
+It is the safest cleanser to clean mildew, mold, and bacteria.

-How to a Clean Toilet with Baking Soda
+How to Clean a Toilet with Baking Soda

 How-to-Clean-a-Toilet-with-Baking-Soda